 boolean b = true; boolean b;

 Declaring it without a value defaults to false. boolean is the cornerstone of controlling our programs flow.
-We can use boolean operators on them (i.e., and, or, etc.).
+We can use boolean operators on them (e.g., and, or, etc.).

 The final primitive data type to look at is char.

-For a list of all possible Unicode values check out sites like Unicode Table.
+For a list of all possible Unicode values, check out sites such as Unicode Table.

 Let's now declare a char:

 char c = 'a'; char c = 65; char c;

 When defining our variables, we can use any character literal, and they will get automatically transformed into their Unicode encoding for us.
 A character's default value is ‘/u0000'.